uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 This loads the default version of Python.
 Then, for example, enter `python` to begin an interactive Python session.

+For more information on the software module system, see our [Software Module System user guide](/user-information/user-guides/high-performance-computing/discovery/lmod).

 #### Installing your own software

 Researchers are encouraged to install any software, libraries, and packages necessary for their work.
 Consult the software's documentation on how to install from source or with pre-built binaries.
-Additionally, for a more controlled and portable computing environment, consider using a Singularity container for your software builds.
+Additionally, for a more controlled and portable computing environment, consider using a [Singularity container](https://singularity.lbl.gov/) for your software builds.

 For more information on installing software, see the [Software user guides](/user-information/user-guides/software).